garrandall/popular-music-data/tracks/mr-melody-natalie-cole.md

 Please won't you stay here for all time
-You are my melody, you're just as sweet as you can be And it's good to know you're mine all the time (yeah) Woh Mr. Melody, your lovin' ooh it makes me sing
+You are my melody, you're just as sweet as you can be And it's good to know you're mine all the time (yeah) Woh Mr. Melody, your lovin' oh it makes me sing
 I like lovin' you, you like lovin' me please don't ever change Mr. Melody (Mr. Melody), Mr. Melody (Mr. Melody)